lhchandler4/data-structures-and-algorithms-java/challenges/assets/README/StacksandQueues_README.md

 3. Queue class that has an enqueue method, a dequeue method, and a peek method.

+## Acknowledgements
+1. Thanks to Will Fritts for helping me with enqueue

 ## Solution
 - [Node Code](../../src/main/java/Java/stacksandqueues/Node.java)